Thordata/thordata-web-qa-agent/README.md

 Thin wrapper around `ThordataClient.serp_search` (Google by default) that extracts `{title, link, snippet}`.

 ### `fetch_docs_from_web(...)`
-For each SERP result, calls `ThordataClient.universal_scrape` to fetch HTML, then cleans it into plain text using BeautifulSoup, truncating to a safe length per document.
+For each SERP result, calls `ThordataClient.universal_scrape` to fetch html, then cleans it into plain text using BeautifulSoup, truncating to a safe length per document.

 ### `get_docs_for_question(...)`
 Orchestrator that either: